 The effect is quite impressive and unique in the plant world but it may take six to eight years for flowers to appear.
 Over time the plant will form offsets or pups.
 These are easily divided up as an easy way of propagating Puya plants.

 How to Grow Turquoise Puya

 You can get Puya seed and start the plants yourself in a greenhouse.
-Puya are slow to germinate and require temperatures of at least 70 degrees Fahrenheit (21 C.).
+Puya are slow to germinate and require temperatures of at least 70 degrees F. (21 C.).
 Use a well-drained potting soil in a seed flat.
 Keep the seeds moderately moist until they sprout.
 Once you see seedlings, move the flat to a brightly lit area with protection from the harsh light of midday.

 Transplant the seedlings when they have formed a rosette.
 Plants can tolerate a crowded pot.
 In USDA zones 8 to 11, you can transplant rosettes to the garden but in other zones they will have to be moved indoors in winter.
 Up until the cold temperatures appear, Blue Puya makes a great patio specimen.

 Turquoise Puya Care